Donders-Institute/bidscoin/docs/plugins.rst

        'func': [                   # ----------------------- All functional runs --------------------
            {'provenance': '',      # The fullpath name of the source file from which the attributes and properties are read.
 Serves also as a look-up key to find a run in the bidsmap
-            'properties':          # The matching (regexp) criteria go in here {'filepath': '',    # File folder, e.g. ".*Parkinson.*" or ".*(phantom|bottle).*"
+            'properties':          # The matching (regex) criteria go in here {'filepath': '',    # File folder, e.g. ".*Parkinson.*" or ".*(phantom|bottle).*"
                 'filename': '',    # File name, e.g. ".*fmap.*" or ".*(fmap|field.?map|B0.?map).*"
                 'filesize': '',    # File size, e.g. "2[4-6]\d MB" for matching files between 240-269 MB
                 'nrfiles': ''},    # Number of files in the folder that match the above criteria, e.g. "5/d/d" for matching a number between 500-599
-            'attributes':          # The matching (regexp) criteria go in here {'ch_num': '.*',
+            'attributes':          # The matching (regex) criteria go in here {'ch_num': '.*',
                 'filetype': '.*',
                 'freq': '.*',